If you were a kid or teenager during the 1980s, chances are you loved Garbage Pail Kids cards.

 Those glossy versions are rarer and therefore carry a premium to them versus their matte counterparts.

-Prices quoted in this article are estimates of the glossy versions.
+Prices quoted in this article are estimates and I will make special note if they are in reference to the glossy versions.

 When people think of the Garbage Pail Kids franchise, this is usually the first image that pops into their heads.